usnistgov/MediScore/README.txt

       - Added more verbose messages to metric runner for easier error tracking.
     * Provenance:
       - Added system confidence scores to mapping output for GraphBuilding and Filtering scorers
+      - Rearranged column order in HTML report output for GraphBuilding and Filtering scorers

 CONTACT